National Institute of Medical Science and Nutrition Salvador Zubiran

 The National Institute of Medical Science and Nutrition Salvador Zubiran (INCMNSZ) is one of the National Institutes of Health under the Ministry of Health in Mexico.
 It is one of Mexico’s most prestigious medical and scientific assistance institutions.

 It was inaugurated on October 12, 1946, under the name of Hospital of Nutrition Diseases.
 To extend its their functions into other fields, in 1978 the name was changed to the National Institute of Nutrition Salvador Zubiran, which was used until June 2000 when it was given its current name.
-The founder and first Director was D Salvador Zubiran, who led the Institution until 1980.
-The current Director is Dr. David Kershenobich Stalnikowitz.
+The founder and first Director was Doctor Salvador Zubiran, who led the Institution until 1980.
+The current Director is Doctor David Kershenobich Stalnikowitz.

-Since its inception, the Institute was planned as a model of medical care, where that the activities serve as the basis for education and research.
+Since its inception, the Institute was planned as a model of medical care, where the activities serve as the basis for education and research.
 It is based on the premise that you can only give good care in an academic setting conducive to teaching and scientific research.

 The initial objectives were met at length and, in its more than 60 years of existence, the number of medical departments grew from 3 to over 40, covering almost all specialties in medicine.

 From the standpoint of care, it provides 167 beds for in-patient care, and a broad external consultation that serves 150,000 patients a year, with an average of 249,000 annual consultations.
 Through physicians and nurses with the highest academic standards, as well as laboratory equipment and the most modern diagnostic aids, it serves patients with a wide range of ailments.

 The Department of Medicine and the Department of Surgery are responsible for the welfare activity in the Institution.
 There are 213 physicians, all with several years of training in the country or abroad.